Reversible Trapping of Colloids in Microgrooved Channels via Diffusiophoresis under Steady-State Solute Gradients

 Fig.~\ref{fig:figure-2} shows the steady-state colloid concentration profiles along the depth direction, with salt gradient (red line) and without salt gradient (blue line), for groove~1 in Fig.~\ref{fig:figure-1}.
 The 3D colloid concentration field $n(x,y,z)$ are calculated from the fluorescence intensity of the confocal scan images via a calibration curve (see Fig.~S2).
 The concentration profiles in Fig.~\ref{fig:figure-2} are calculated for each groove by averaging $n(x,y,z)$ over the $x$ range of the confocal images (ca. $x/w\in[-0.2,0.2]$) and over the $z$ range corresponding to the groove thickness $T$, as highlighted by the solid rectangles in the side-view micrographs shown in Fig.~\ref{fig:figure-1}(b,d).
-The profiles are then normalized with respect to the original concentration, $n_0$, of the colloidal solution injected into the device.
 As shown in Fig.~\ref{fig:figure-2}, the salt contrast between the parallel streams induces the particle migration from the channel bulk towards the top flat wall ($y\to -h$) and the groove ($y>0$), whereas a slight decrease of particle concentration in the bulk ($n<n_0$) is observed.
 By definition, the area $A$ below the profile curves for $y>0$ (shaded regions) corresponds to the average particle concentration within the groove, normalized with respect to $n_0$.
 The parameter $A$ can be hence used as a measure of the groove trapping performance.
 The inset in Fig.~\ref{fig:figure-2} shows the evolution of the trapping performance, $A$, for the three consecutive grooves shown in Fig.~\ref{fig:figure-1}, as the outer flow is switched, at the arbitrary time $t=1\:$min, from low ($c_\LL$) to high ($c_\HH$) salt concentration solution by means of a flow switching valve.
 In few minutes, the value of $A$ increases from $A_L=0.022\pm0.002$ to $A_H=0.79\pm0.03$ at steady-state, thereby resulting in ca. 36 fold increase in the average particle concentration within the grooves.